 The specific list of requirements that your employer must meet will depend upon your industry and is likely a very long list.
 If you suspect that your employer is taking any safety risks or is not in compliance with any safety laws, the best thing to do is to consult with a Massachusetts workplace injury attorney who has experience with OSHA violations.
 Your attorney can help you to understand your rights and the requirements imposed on your employer by OSHA.What Rights do I Have Under OSHA?

 You have a number of rights under OSHA.
 You have the right to a safe workplace and you have the right to stop work if there is a safety hazard or OSHA violation that puts you at imminent risk of danger.
 You have the right to make a complaint to OSHA or to request an inspection of your workplace if you suspect violations.
 You have the right to safety training and to be informed of any hazards that exist in your workplace.
 You also have the right to make a complaint against your employer for safety violations without retaliation.

-To learn more about your OSHA rights or for help enforcing those rights, you should speak with an attorney with experience representing clients dealing with workplace injuries.
-There are a vast array of protections provided to employees and you should not have to cope with an unsafe work environment in order to earn a living.How can I find out about mya rights under OSHA?
+To learn more about your OSHA rights or for help enforcing those rights, you should speak with a law firm that has experience representing clients dealing with workplace injuries.
+There are a vast array of protections provided to employees and you should not have to cope with an unsafe work environment in order to earn a living.How Can I Find out About My Rights Under OSHA?